 Direct bookings will often result in the property owner making more, and will help to avoid some of the large online travel agents, which typically have practices that strongly favor their own interests and guests rather than property owners, which are especially apparent in cases of damage, atypical cancellations, and fraud.

-One of the defining traits of an efficient travel booking agent is the speed that they respond to inquiries.
+One of the defining traits of an efficient travel booking agent is the speed at which they respond to inquiries.
 The large online travel agents and luxury vacation rental websites understand this, and initial responses are often within a few minutes.
-If you’re prospective property manager typically responds rapidly, bookings for your property are more likely.
+If your prospective property manager typically responds rapidly, bookings for your property are more likely.

-The Turks and Caicos is a very small island nation, and almost all property rental activity occurs on the main island of Providenciales, which effectively has the population of a small town.
+The Turks and Caicos is a small island nation, and almost all property rental activity occurs on the main island of Providenciales, which effectively has the population of a small town.
 Visit and ask around.
-Almost everyone is a friend or family of a property manager (which is who they’ll likely recommend!), yet if you talk to enough people, a general trend of who are competent mangers should emerge.
+Almost everyone is a friend or family member of a property manager (which is who they’ll likely recommend!), yet if you talk to enough people, a general trend of who are competent mangers should emerge.
+Ask which houses and properties they manage, and consider checking the exterior to see if they are maintained well and also look for their online presence.

 Portfolio of Properties